Claude Cowork for transport and logistics firms: secure operations and document work

 Does Claude Cowork help with safety paperwork?

 Yes.
 Cowork can draft and organize National Safety Code records, driver files, and safety policies from your own materials.
-Treat the output as a draft for a safety lead to review, and keep a record of how it was produced, because Cowork’s own session history is local and is not captured in central audit logs.
+Treat the output as a draft for a safety lead to review.
+Keep your own record of how it was produced if the session ran locally, because local history cannot be exported by an admin.

 Does Claude Cowork work on Windows or only Mac?